logicsec-zz/materis/README.md

 - Maintaining log of time spent by employees
 - Generating different types of reports, and in different formats
 - Analyzing progress and productivity of your company, its departments, teams and employees
-- OAuth server with filtered access to users

-> “through discipline comes freedom” - aristotle

 ## License
-Materis is released under [Apache License 2.0](https://github.com/foradian/Materis/blob/master/LICENSE)
+Materis is released under [Apache License 2.0](https://github.com/nickmc01/Materis/blob/master/LICENSE)

 ## Installation